adaltas/node-each/README.md

 ![Build Status](https://github.com/adaltas/node-each/actions/workflows/test.yml/badge.svg)

-Each is a single elegant function to iterate over values both in `sequential`, `parallel` and `concurrent` mode.
+Each is a single elegant function to iterate over values both in `sequential`, `parallel`, and `concurrent` mode.
 It is a powerful and mature library.

 Main functionalities include:

-* User-defined concurrency level: sequential, parallel or custom
+* User-defined concurrency level: sequential, parallel, or custom
 * Iteration over a list of functions
 * Iteration over a list of promise
 * Iteration with any type of values handled by a user-defined function
 * Full promise support
-* ESM package distributed as CommonJS, ESM and UMD
+* ESM package distributed as CommonJS, ESM, and UMD
 * Full test coverage
 * Zero dependency